GabeScott/standard-works-vault/General Conference/2012 April - And a Little Child Shall Lead Them.md

 # And a Little Child Shall Lead Them

-*By Boyd K. Packer - President of the Quorum of the Twelve Apostles*
+By President Boyd K. Packer - *President of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2012 General Conference*

+>*Husbands and wives should understand that their first calling—from which they will never be released—is to one another and then to their children.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2012/04/and-a-little-child-shall-lead-them?lang=eng)